CKI 2022 Profit Misses Mainly on Noncash Adjustments

 More from Author

-Lorraine Tan is the director of equity research in Asia for Morningstar Investment Adviser Singapore Pte Ltd., a wholly owned subsidiary of Morningstar, Inc. She leads the Asian equity research team, which focuses on providing in-depth, fundamental equity research based on sustainable competitive advantages and long-term valuation.
+Lorraine Tan, CFA, is a regional director for Morningstar*.
+She leads the Asian equity research team, which focuses on providing in-depth, fundamental equity research based on sustainable competitive advantages and long-term valuation.
+Tan joined Morningstar’s Singapore office in 2015.

 Sponsor Center